 You can also contact Bobby Dodd Institute or InCommunity about Family Support Services Financial Assistance.
 This can provide up to $3000 to individuals with disabilities to be used for behavior therapists, psychiatrists, OT’s, socialization (including camps) and respite.

 The Department of Behavioral Health and Developmental Disabilities (DBHDD) can provide information about the Comprehensive Supports Waiver (COMP) and the New Options Waiver (NOW) Programs, which promote personal choice and control over the delivery of waiver services.
 You can also apply for the New Options Waiver and Comprehensive Supports Waiver on DBHDD’s website.

-Vocational Rehabilitation (VR) provides services to help eligible persons with disabilities prepare for, start and maintain competitive employment, thus becoming productive and independent citizens in their communities.
+Georgia Vocational Rehabilitation Agency provides services to help eligible persons with disabilities prepare for, start and maintain competitive employment, thus becoming productive and independent citizens in their communities.